digitalbydesign/AzureNetworkWatcherNSGFlowLogsConnector/README.md

 # Deploy an Azure Function using an ARM template

-The NwNSGGlowLogs branch contains a working version of the deployment template, tailored for a real version of a function that transmits Azure Network Watcher NSG Flow Logs to Armor or EventHub.
+The NwNSGGlowLogs branch contains a working version of the deployment template, tailored for a real version of a function that transmits Azure Network Watcher NSG Flow Logs to EventHub.

 NOTE: Native support for event hubs is not yet available, but would be the preferred method.